 - When did I teach a value or skill in a way that my child(ren) enjoyed learning?

-Then ask yourself, ‘How did I do this?”
-Be as specific as you can be about what you did.
-Your answer is very important because it tells you what you already know how to do.
-Once you know what you’ve done before, you can be intentional about doing it more.
+Then ask yourself, “How did I do this?”
+Be as specific as possible about what you did.
+Your answer is very important because it gives you an idea about what your strengths (giftedness & learned skills) are as a parent.
+Once you know where you’ve been successful previously, you can be intentional about where you put your energy.
+Instead of focusing on your bad habits, put the focus on positive parenting habits you can grow.

-3. Make the new path easy to follow.
+3. Make the new parenting habit(s) easy to remember.

-To review, remember these three questions to help you make parenting changes you can keep:
+To review, remember these three questions to help you develop parenting habits you can keep:

 - What is a specific, doable parenting goal I could share with my family?